SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Experiments

-Besides Figures~\ref{fig:teaser}, \ref{fig:quali-toy}, and \ref{fig:add-res}, we provide additional qualitative results for object editing in the Appendix, visualizing outputs of different methods conditioned on both coarse and detailed input controls.
+\paragraph{Qualitative results} are shown in Fig.~\ref{fig:teaser}, \ref{fig:quali-toy}, and \ref{fig:add-res}.
+Additional results for object editing are in the Appendix, visualizing outputs of different methods conditioned on both coarse and detailed input controls.
 In general, training-based methods struggle to generate objects in specific poses, whereas \name{} consistently produces plausible results.
 For example, other methods generate a cow with two heads (Spice-E and Spice-E-T), an elephant with an eye on its back (Spice-E), or shapes that fail to strictly follow the spatial conditioning or exhibit low quality (Coin3D).